 Telnyx offers an effortless way to sign up.
 In five minutes I was able to have a working account with a 10 USD credit to test.
 Their web console has a lot of things, some of which I think I would never need.

 Their support is done through a web chate you have access to.
-Not the fastest I have ever seen, they took from 24 to 48 hours to have an answer.
+It was not the fastest I have ever seen, they took from 24 to 48 hours to answer.

 You do not need to contact anyone to start using Telnyx.
 It is a 100% prepaid service and they take credit cards and PayPal.
 I couldn't find any reference if they take out the PayPal fees from your balance.
 I haven't top up my credit yet.